Pursuing Wonder, Knowledge & Love

 The instructor works with each student to personalize projects at the student’s level of ability and experience.
 By the end of the semester, students will have created both decorative and practical items including an item for charitable donation and/or gift-giving.

 Students are introduced to basic Latin vocabulary and culture as they follow the adventures of Minimus the mouse throughout the texts.
-In the Minimus: Starting Out in Latin text, students will meet Minimus and an actual Roman family who lived in Vindolanda in ancient Britain.
+In the Minimus: Starting Out in Latin text, students meet minimus and an actual Roman family who lived in Vindolanda in ancient Britain.
 We will explore Roman culture, history, mythology, and other aspects of Roman life while learning the fundamentals of Latin grammar.

 Owl pellet dissections, live butterfly studies, and microscope adventures are a few of the activities that await fifth- through eighth-grade students in this fun, hands-on class.